 Thai cuisine is as diverse as the country’s landscape.
 There are dozens, if not hundreds, of various meals for you to try.
 And trust me, the ones we have in our home countries are absolutely different from authentic Thai food.
-It gets quite challenging to know what to order with so many options, so to ease your struggle, I teamed up with other travel bloggers to bring you a list of the best Thai food, along with historical and cultural influences of Thai cuisine.
+It gets pretty challenging to know what to order with so many options, so to ease your struggle, I teamed up with other travel bloggers to bring you a list of the best Thai food, along with the historical and cultural influences of Thai cuisine.

-Disclaimer: This post includes affiliate links to products, which earn me a small commission at no extra cost to you.
-This helps to fund my blog and bring more authentic articles to you :)
+This post includes affiliate links to products, which earn me a small commission at no extra cost to you.
+This helps to fund my blog and bring more authentic articles to you 🙂 Learn more

-Get to know Thai cuisine first
+Get to know the Thai Cuisine First

-Thai dishes are lightly prepared with a focus on strong fragrant and flavorful ingredients and spicy touch.
+Thai dishes are lightly prepared with a focus on fragrant solid, and flavorful ingredients and spicy touch.
 Authentic Thai cuisine generally falls into four groups: yam (spicy salads), tom (boiled dishes), gaeng (curries), and tam (pounded foods).
 Chinese migrants brought deep-fried, steamed meals and stir-fries to Thailand back in the day.

-However, with their culinary traditions, Thailand and its neighbors mutually influence each other over the centuries.
-Therefore, regional diversity tends to correspond to adjoining states with similar ethnicities, cultural backgrounds, and geography on both sides of the border.
 For instance, northern Thai cuisine has similar food with Burma’s Shan State, China’s Yunnan Province, and northern Laos.
 At the same time, northeastern Thailand sees the influence of Cambodia’s Khmer cuisine, Vietnamese, and southern Laos.
 Malaysia, India, and Indonesia altered southern Thai dishes.

 Thai cuisine falls into five regional cuisines, reciprocal to the country’s five main areas:

-- Bangkok: a culinary melting pot with west and east influences, especially Portuguese and Chinese Teochew people.
+• Bangkok: a culinary melting pot with west and east influences, especially Portuguese and Chinese Teochew people.

-- Central Thai: area of ex-Thai Kingdoms of Sukhothai and Ayutthaya with main rice-growing fields.
+• Central Thai: area of ex-Thai Kingdoms of Sukhothai and Ayutthaya with main rice-growing fields.
 The main ingredient here is coconut milk.

-- Northeastern Thai or Isan: meals are very similar to Laos with influences from Cambodia’s Khmer cuisine.
+• Northeastern Thai or Isan: meals are very similar to Laos with influences from Cambodia’s Khmer cuisine.
 The most frequent ingredient here is the fermented fish or pla ra

-- Northern Thai: area of mountains and cooler temperature that once used to be the Lanna Kingdom.
+• Northern Thai: area of mountains and cooler temperature that once used to be the Lanna Kingdom.
 The cuisine shares a lot of ingredients with the northeast area.

-- Southern Thai: region bordered by tropical seas on two sides featuring many islands influenced by Malaysia and various Chinese subgroups.
+• Southern Thai: region bordered by tropical seas on two sides featuring many islands influenced by Malaysia and various Chinese subgroups.

 Ingredients used in Thai cuisine

-With more than 40 distinguished ethnic groups with their own culture, traditions, and even languages, it is no surprise that Thai cuisine boasts of many different ways of cooking and an abundance of ingredients.
+With more than 40 distinguished ethnic groups with their own culture, traditions, and even languages, it is no surprise that Thai cuisine boasts many different ways of cooking and an abundance of ingredients.

 To make desserts, Thais mainly use tapioca and rice flour.

-Serving and eating etiquette of Thai cuisine
+Serving & eating etiquette of Thai Cuisine

 Authentic Thai food is eaten with hands while seated on carpets or mats on the floor or at coffee tables in upper-middle-class families.
 Some of those customs still prevail in the more traditional households.
 Today, however, Thais use a spoon and fork to eat at usual tables and chairs.

-One of the important eating etiquette in Thailand is to practice holding the fork in your left hand while pushing the food on the spoon in your right hand to eat from the spoon.
+One of the essential eating etiquette in Thailand is to practice holding the fork in your left hand while pushing the food on the spoon in your right hand to eat from the spoon.
 For soups, you’ll be given a special traditional ceramic spoon, while knives are not generally used.

-If you are invited to a Thai family for dinner, come hungry as you’d be trying all the different meals set on the table.
-Thai meals generally consist of rice and several other corresponding foods shared by everyone at the table.
-The meals are served all at once, including soups.
 Traditionally, the dinner will have at least five elements: a dip for cooked or raw vegetables, a soup, a curry or a stew, stir-fried meat, and a deep-fried dish.
-Note that you’ll need to try everything at the table, yet if you like one meal pin particular, don’t eat it repeatedly.
+Note that you’ll need to try everything at the table, yet if you like one particular meal, don’t eat it repeatedly.
 Everyone at the table should try it.

 At Thai restaurants, a selection of Thai condiments and sauces will be either set on the table or brought to you by the staff.
 These may include fish sauces, chopped chilies and garlic, dried chili flakes, sweet chili sauce, Sriracha, and sugar, to name a few.